jcn363/kobopatch/src/versions/README.md

 · _Version_: it is the version of the firmware that we want to patch -> the version.

-· _In_: compressed (with its location) where the firmware we want to patch is located -> the firmware.
+· _In_: compressed (with address) where the firmware we want to patch is located -> the firmware.

-· _Out_: compressed (with your location) where the patched firmware will be saved ready for your application -> the patch.
+· _Out_: packed (with address) where the patched firmware will be saved ready for your application -> the patch.

-· _Log_: information / reference file where orders, errors, etc. are stored gernerated during the creation of the patch -> the log.
+· _Log_: information / reference file where commands, errors, etc. are stored while the patch creation -> the log.

 · _PatchFormat_: is the format in which the patches are written -> kobopatch is the current one.

-· Words that precede two points, but DO NOT carry text below, call a section.
+· Words that precede two points, but DO NOT carry text below, are sections.

-· In the patches section we find a list of relationships
+· In the _patches_ section we find a list of relationships

     file with patches: file to patch

-· In a file with patches there can only be patches that modify a program or library.
-But there may be several files that modify the same program or library.
+· In a file with patches there can only be patches which modify a only program or library.
+But there may be several files which modify the same program or library.

-· Both libnickel-PROGRESIVE.yaml and libnickel.so.1.0.0.yaml contain patches that modify the same library: libnickel.so.1.0.0.
+· Both _libnickel-PROGRESIVE.yaml_ and _libnickel.so.1.0.0.yaml_ contain patches which modify the same library: _libnickel.so.1.0.0_.

     patches:
         #  src/nickel-PROGRESIVE.yaml: usr/local/Kobo/nickel